-All information provided in this document is subject to legal disclaimers.
+NCJ38AC High-performance secure microcontroller with Crypto All information provided in this document is subject to legal disclaimers.

-FDP\SOP.1.1/Compare The TSF shall provide basic operations Compare on objects stored in the TOE.
-The basic operation is applied between objects stored in ROM, RAM and Flash and disclosure and modification that can be inherently applied during the processing of the basic operations.
+Security Target Lite FDP_SOP.1.1/Move The TSF shall provide basic operations Move on objects stored in the TOE.
+The basic operation is applied between objects stored in RAM and RAM .
+FDP_SOP.1.2/Move The TSF shall protect the data against attacks from disclosure and modification that can be inherently applied during the processing of the basic operations.
+Application Notes: The security functionality is resistant against side channel analysis and other attacks described in [54].
+FDP_SOP.1/Compare Secure Basic Operations Hierarchical to: No other components.
+FDP_SOP.1.1/Compare The TSF shall provide basic operations Compare on objects stored in the TOE.
+The basic operation is applied between objects stored in ROM, RAM and Flash and ROM, RAM and Flash .
+FDP_SOP.1.2/Compare The TSF shall protect the data against attacks from disclosure and modification that can be inherently applied during the processing of the basic operations.
+Application Notes: The security functionality is resistant against side channel analysis and other attacks described in [54].

-ROM, RAM and Flash.

-FDP\SOP.1.2/Compare The TSF shall protect the data against attacks from channel analysis and other attacks described in [50].

-Application Notes:The security functionality is resistant against side

 Dependencies: No dependencies.